 The parody has a registration number H/05320 on the front.
 The back is all text with a propaganda message in Vietnamese beginning "Tien Ho Chi Minh.
 Cong phieu nuoi quan cua Viet Cong..."
 The propaganda text is:

-Down with the Viet Cong's looting the people's money and property by the use of public bonds.
+Down with the Viet Cong's plot of looting the people's money and property by the use of troop support bonds.

 Both the genuine and parody measure 125 x 60 mm, are dated "1964," and have an additional 40-mm data tab at left for entering information acknowledging receipt of a "contribution" (tax) of rice.
 The tab asks for Name, Address, Province, District, Village, Value of 10 kilos of rice, and date sold.

 The status of the original Viet Cong "bond" has been a source of confusion, primarily because the word "phieu" can be translated as bond, coupon, receipt, ticket, etc. All text on the original and parody is in Vietnamese.
 The original appears to be a receipt for rice, and has no value as currency despite the deceptive claim on the back of the bond that:

 In the event of loss of a bond, please immediately inform the local Front Committee of the name, registration number, the value, and the place in which the bond was purchased, so that it can be considered for redemption.

 Price of ten kilos of rice____

 Address of bond purchaser ____.